TediStars/Moco4LUFA/README.md

 # How to download from Github

 Create a new folder and open a terminal inside it.
-Then execute the following command
+Then execute the following commands.

+Please mind that we use the recursive flag with git, because we included a submodule for the cutting edge LUFA repository to use with MocoLUFA.

 ```sh
 git clone --recursive https://github.com/TediStars/Moco4LUFA.git